Visiting Le Luberon, France

 We happened to be in Lourmarin the day the portion of the Tour de France was traveling through making it a “must-see” for several of our inquisitive adventurers who opted to stay and see the race.

-After the market we visited the Bastide du Laval, an olive oil and winery just outside of Lourmarin.
-One of our stops last year, we just had to have a visit with Alex, Carine and Roland, the olive oil and wine tasting is fabulous.
+After the market, we visited the Bastide du Laval, olive oil, and winery just outside of Lourmarin.
+One of our stops in France last year, we just had to have a visit with Alex, Carine and Roland, the olive oil and wine tasting is fabulous.
 One of the best Rose’s I’ve had from the region, I always make sure I leave with a few bottles before we scoot.

 Try the flavored olive oils (lemon, basil and truffle.)
 The pure richness of their signature “Green fruity” filtered oil will make you ask for a cup, instead of just a taste.
 The olive oil processing tour is quite informative and gives insight on the intricacies of production that leave you honored knowing the delicacies of making fine olive oil.

 Apt is one of the largest markets in all Provence, so of course we needed to make it one of ours too.
 With linens, pottery, jewelry, clothing, cheeses, lavender sprays, flowers, and on and on, several streets long, what’s not love?
 The market is open from 9 a.m. to 1 p.m. on Saturdays but with a full day the day before we arrived a little later at 11:00a.m. there was plenty of time to shop and see this historic town.

 So after breakfast we said tearful goodbye’s to François and Nina and headed to Apt where we would spend the night.